Upton, West Yorkshire

-Upton is a village and civil parish in West Yorkshire, England.
-It had a population of 3,541 in the 2001 census.
+Upton is a village in the civil parish of Upton and North Elmsall, in the City of Wakefield, West Yorkshire, England.
+The parish had a population of 3,541 in the 2001 census.

 It is situated south of Badsworth and north of North Elmsall and is part of the SESKU (South Elmsall, South Kirkby, Upton) area.
 The village is also in the WF9 postal area (Pontefract) and very close to the South Yorkshire boundary.
+Until 1974 it was in the West Riding of Yorkshire.

 History

 The village is mentioned in the Domesday Book, where it is noted as having a church.
 The name literally means Higher Town and is recorded as Uptune, Uptone and Opton in old documents.
-Historically, the village was in the wapentake of Osgoldcross and the parish of Badsworth.
+Historically, the village was in the wapentake of Osgoldcross.
+Upton was formerly a township in the parish of Badsworth, in 1866 Upton became a separate civil parish, on 1 April 2023 the parish was abolished to form "Upton and North Elmsall".

 In 1885, the Hull and Barnsley Railway opened a railway station at the south end of the village, which also served the community of North Elmsall.
 In 1924, Upton Colliery was opened to the south east of the village, but was closed in 1964 due to geological faulting and a serious explosion which required the shafts to be sealed.

 A former coal mining community, regeneration is in progress as a housing overflow for the more expensive areas of Doncaster and Pontefract.

-In the 1960s the village was in its prime due to the strong mining community, with retail outlets such as "Mr Farthings" Chemist, and "Mr Kings" newsagents.